 Tracking Influencer Marketing Attribution

-If you're simply looking to increase brand awareness, not every metric below will apply to your campaign, although the key is to know how you're going to measure success before launching the campaign.
+If you're simply looking to increase brand awareness, not every metric below will apply to your clients' campaigns.
+However, it's still important to know how to measure success before launching.
+Let's explore below.

 8 Key Influencer Marketing Metrics to Measure Performance